falconpl/Falcon2/src/fut/Readme.md

 *  5: like 4, but also dump any text written on std::out by the tests.
 * __-x _FILE___ Save an XML report in JTEST schema t the given _FILE_.
 Useful for Jenkins automation.

+Notice that the program containing the unit test will terminate with non-zero value if the test fails, and with 0 if the test succeed.